ibm-cloud-docs/power-iaas/network-architecture-WIP.md

   ![Power Systems Virtual Server private on-premises to colo connection](./images/network-onprem-colo.png "Power Systems Virtual Server private on-premises to colo connection"){: caption="Figure 5.
 Power Systems Virtual Server private on-premise to Colo connection" caption-side="bottom"}

-## IBM Power colo to colo connection using Megaport
+## IBM Power IaaS location connectivity using IBM Cloud network backbone and proxy routers
 {: #colo-to-colo-megaport}

 You can connect a colo to a colo by using **Direct Link and IBM Cloud Connect or Megaport**.